 Meet Daleville's Jalen White.
 The senior running back's Class 2A team in Alabama went 7-3 during the regular season and faces Leroy (8-2) in the first round of the 2019 AHSAA playoffs.
 Listed at 6-foot-0 and 203 pounds, White is built to play college football.

-However, the three-star prospect and No. 3 RB in Alabama holds only four offers, according to 247Sports — North Alabama, Alabama A&M and Tennessee State, plus his lone FBS offer is from South Alabama in the Sun Belt Conference.
+However, the three-star prospect and No. 3 RB in Alabama holds only a few offers, according to 247Sports -- North Alabama, Alabama A&M and Tennessee State, plus his lone FBS offer is from South Alabama in the Sun Belt Conference.

 Jalen White Highlights